IPad Pro (2nd generation)

-The second generation of iPad Pro is a line of iPad tablet computers designed, developed and marketed by Apple Inc. The iPads, with 12.9 inch and 10.5 inch screens, were both announced on June 5, 2017.
+The second generation of iPad Pro is a line of iPad tablet computers developed and marketed by Apple Inc. The iPads, with 12.9 inch and 10.5 inch screens, were both announced on June 5, 2017.
 Both models are compatible with the first generation of Apple Pencil.
 Like the first generation, a larger size and stylus compatibility were a point of difference from the rest of Apple's available iPads.

-Upgrades from the first-generation iPad Pro include the more powerful A10X Fusion processor, storage capacity up to 512 GB and the larger display of the 10.5 inch model (upgraded from a 9.7 inch model) while the 12.9 inch model was refreshed.
+Upgrades from the first-generation iPad Pro include the more powerful A10X Fusion chip, storage capacity up to 512 GB and the larger display of the 10.5 inch model (upgraded from a 9.7 inch model) while the 12.9 inch model was refreshed.
 Following the 2017 announcement, the first-generation models were discontinued.

-The 12.9 inch version was discontinued on October 30, 2018 after the announcement of the 3rd-generation iPad Pro.
-However, the 10.5 inch version continued in production along with the 11 inch version until March 18, 2019 when the iPad Air (3rd generation) was announced.
+The 12.9 inch version was discontinued on October 30, 2018, after the announcement of the 3rd-generation iPad Pro.
+However, the 10.5 inch version continued in production along with the 11 inch version until March 18, 2019, when the iPad Air (3rd generation) was announced.

+Both second generation iPad Pro models supported eight versions of iOS/iPadOS, being iOS 10 through iPadOS 17.
+At WWDC 2024, it was announced that they would not support iPadOS 18 despite having superior hardware to some models supporting the new update.

 Features

 The second-generation iPad Pro was announced on June 5, 2017, alongside iOS 11 at WWDC 2017.
-The two models, the 10.5-inch and 12.9-inch, have a upgraded A10X SoC which features a 6-core CPU with a 12-core GPU, Apple's ProMotion display technology which supports HDR10 and Dolby Vision content (with iOS 11 or later) with a 120 Hz refresh rate and their True Tone display is 50 percent brighter than the earlier models; both sizes also have a 12-megapixel rear-facing camera with quad-LED True-Tone flash and a 7-megapixel front-facing camera with Retina Flash.
+The two models, the 10.5-inch and 12.9-inch, have an upgraded A10X SoC which features a 6-core CPU with a 12-core GPU, Apple's ProMotion display technology which supports HDR10 and Dolby Vision content (with iOS 11 or later) with a 120 Hz refresh rate and their True Tone display is 50 percent brighter than the earlier models; both sizes also have a 12-megapixel rear-facing camera with quad-LED True-Tone flash and a 7-megapixel front-facing camera with Retina Flash.
 They have USB 3.0 connection speeds using Lightning cables, with USB-C fast-charge support.
-The second-generation iPad Pro has storage capacities up to 512 GB (1 GB = 1 billion bytes).
+The second-generation iPad Pro has storage capacities up to 512 GB.
 The second-generation iPad Pro is the final model to include a home button with Touch ID, with the third-generation model replacing it with gestures for navigation and Face ID replacing Touch ID for authentication purposes.